Corruption in Canada: Somalia affair

+SNC-Lavalin

+The SNC-Lavalin affair is a notable instance of corruption in Canada, in which Canadian construction company SNC-Lavalin (now AtkinsRéalis) allegedly paid US$48 million in bribes to Libyan officials and was offered a deferred prosecution agreement in relation to these charges.
+The scandal resulted in the resignation of several members within Prime Minister Justin Trudeau's cabinet.

 Anti-corruption mechanisms

 Public Service Commission

 Canada's public service is set up to work independently from the political party in power.
 The mandate of the Public Service Commission is to protect the public service from political interference and "ensure professional, non-partisan public service".
 The Office of Public Service Values and Ethics is tasked with implementing values, ethics and policies to prevent corruption.

 The Conservative government of Stephen Harper has been criticized for political interference in an array of administrative bodies including Statistics Canada, Elections Canada, the Canadian Military Complaints Commission, the Canadian Nuclear Safety Commission, Public Works and the Supreme Court.

 Auditor General, Ombudsman

 Canada's federal and provincial governments have independent and strong Auditor General offices.
 The Auditor-General reports to the Parliament, not to the cabinet, and conducts annual and special audits to examine the government's activities and hold it to account.
 Auditor-General reports have brought to light major scandals, corruption, waste and inefficiencies, and led to changes in governments.

 Ombudsman offices are tasked with investigating public complaints about government.
 Special ombudsmans or commissioners are tasked with investigating and reporting to Parliament about key areas.
 The Privacy Commissioner of Canada, Environment and Sustainable Development Commissioner and Information Commissioner of Canada are examples of these special offices.